Skip to main content

 Model driftGradual degradation in model performance over time as the world changes but the model's training data stays static

-Function callingLLM capability to invoke external tools/APIs — enables agents to take actions beyond text generation
+Function callingLLM capability to invoke external tools/APIs, which enables agents to take actions beyond text generation

 Few-shot learningIncluding a few examples in the prompt to teach the model the desired output format or behavior

-Zero-shotAsking the model to perform a task without any examples — relies entirely on the model's pre-training
+Zero-shotAsking the model to perform a task without any examples, relying entirely on the model's pre-training

 AI Terms Quick Reference